sonnwell/oikia-base/README.md

 - **Tenant Communication**: Integrated chat or notification system
 - **Dashboard**: Overview of properties, payments, and maintenance
 - **Customizable Features**: Adaptable options for different landlord needs

----

-> _Note: This app is still in development.
-Once fully functional, these steps will be updated._